The 6 Birding Podcasts I’m Listening Too Right Now

 - BONUS Tip: Speed up your podcast to maximize your time.
 I prefer the 1 ½ speed.
-Once you get used to listening at this speed it’s hard to ever go back.
-Everyone seems like they are talking…. so….. slow…..
+Once you get used to listening at this pace, it’s hard ever to go back.
+Everyone seems like they are talking… so… slow.

 I primarily listen to bird podcasts in my car.